US seeks expansion of military presence in Philippines | Law-Order

 More than 100 US military personnel currently remain in Zamboanga and three southern provinces, a Philippine military official told The Associated Press.

-A US official told reporters new areas have been identified and would be developed to expand joint security cooperation and training.
+A US official told reporters that new areas have been identified to be developed to expand joint security cooperation and training.
 He did not provide details, including the type of military facilities, locations and the number of American military personnel to be deployed in those sites, saying the projects would have to be finalised with the Philippines.

 Philippine military chief of staff Lt.
-Gen. Bartolome Bacarro told reporters last week that the US wanted to construct military facilities in five more areas in the northern Philippines.
+Gen. Bartolome Bacarro said last week that the US wanted to construct military facilities in five more areas in the northern Philippines.

 Two of the new areas proposed by the Americans were in northern Cagayan province, Bacarro said.
 Cagayan is across a strait from Taiwan and could serve as a crucial outpost in case tensions worsen between China and the self-governed island that Beijing claims as its own.